sultanalimov/loginForm/README.md

 # Login Form
-When searching Web founded attractive design of login form, and decided to build it with React
+When searching Web found attractive design of login form, and decided to build it with React.